- Science

 We share knowledge organisers with the children which have been specifically designed for each year group.
 These outline the core information, e.g musical language or notation symbols, we want them to learn and retain each year so they can continue to build on these foundations.

 At Pannal, we believe that every child that every child should be given the opportunity to learn an instrument.
-In Year 3, the recorder is taught to all children and the ukulele in Year 4.
+In Years 3 and 4 the recorder is taught to all children.
 This exposure to music making plays a part in the enthusiastic uptake to the individual instrumental and vocal lessons offered by our specialist team of peripatetic teachers.

 We have a strong tradition of excellence in music education and value the contribution it makes to each child’s personal development.
 Instilling a love of music is a priority from Reception onwards and we offer our pupils a wealth of experiences throughout their time at Pannal.